syncfusion-content/javascript-docs/js/TreeView/Tree-Node.md

 ## Selection

 You can select a specific node by setting index value in [selectedNode](https://help.syncfusion.com/api/js/ejtreeview#members:selectednode) property or passing node’s id/element to [selectNode](https://help.syncfusion.com/api/js/ejtreeview#methods:selectnode) method.
 To get the selected status of a given TreeView node you have to use [isSelected](https://help.syncfusion.com/api/js/ejtreeview#methods:isselected) method.
-The [nodeUnselect](https://help.syncfusion.com/api/js/ejtreeview#events:nodeunselect) event will be triggered when the TreeView node is unselected.
 The [nodeClick](https://help.syncfusion.com/api/js/ejtreeview#events:nodeclick) event will be triggered whenever TreeView node is clicked.
 The [beforeSelect](https://help.syncfusion.com/api/js/ejtreeview#events:beforeselect) event will be triggered when TreeView node is before selected.
-The [nodeSelect](https://help.syncfusion.com/api/js/ejtreeview#events:nodeselect) event will be triggered when TreeView node is selected.
+The [nodeSelect](https://help.syncfusion.com/api/js/ejtreeview#events:nodeselect) event will be triggered when TreeView node is selected and if the TreeView node is unselected then [nodeUnselect](https://help.syncfusion.com/api/js/ejtreeview#events:nodeunselect) event will be triggered.

 {% highlight js %}